Subscribe & Save - Get 12% OFF

 Because of this, it’s important to do your own research.
 Choose a product from a trusted company that is backed by studies and glowing consumer reviews.

-Collagen’s other secret weapon is its wound healing potential, and the product is considered as a “medical grade product” (if it’s manufactured and sold by a reputable company).
+Collagen’s other secret weapon is its wound-healing potential, and the product is considered a “medical grade product” (if it’s manufactured and sold by a reputable company).

 Frog Fuel collagen has been subject to rigorous independent testing in ways that other proteins probably won’t have been.
 Passing these tests can give consumers extra peace of mind that they’re choosing a quality product.